How to Add or Subtract Square Roots: A Complete Guide to Mastering Radicals

 FAQ: Frequently Asked Questions

 Q: What happens if the radicals cannot be simplified to be the same?
 A: If the radicals are different and cannot be simplified further (e.g., $\sqrt{2} + \sqrt{3}$), the expression is already in its simplest form.
 You cannot combine them.
-The answer remains $\sqrt{2} + \sqrt{3}$ That's the part that actually makes a difference..
+The answer remains $\sqrt{2} + \sqrt{3}$ And that's really what it comes down to..

 Q: Does this rule apply to cube roots or higher roots?
 A: Yes.
 The same logic applies to $\sqrt[3]{x}$ or $\sqrt[4]{x}$.
 You can only add or subtract them if both the index (the root number) and the radicand are identical.